awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

 CloudFront sometimes modifies the `ETag` header in the HTTP response when it compresses objects\.
 For more information, see [`ETag` header conversion](#compressed-content-cloudfront-etag-header)\.

 **CloudFront is busy**
-In rare cases when a CloudFront edge location is unusually busy, CloudFront might not compress some objects\.
+In rare cases when a CloudFront host is unusually busy, CloudFront might not compress some objects\.
+If CloudFront skips compression for an object due to an unusually busy host, it caches the uncompressed object and continues to serve it until the object expires, is evicted, or is invalidated\.

 ## File types that CloudFront compresses<a name="compressed-content-cloudfront-file-types"></a>